Karva Chauth: A Festival to Strengthen the Relationship of Knots

-Karwa Chauth is celebrated by the married women of North India.
+Karva Chauth is celebrated by the married women of North India.
 It is celebrated nine days before Diwali, on the fourth day of the waning moon in the Hindu month of Kartik, around October-November.
 The festival marks an auspicious fast observed by married women for long life, well being and prosperity of their husband.
 The women strictly adhere to the guidelines laid down for the fast and refrain from food and water for one complete day.
-The festival also provides an opportunity for socializing with family, relatives, friends and in laws.
-Karwa Chauth is symbolic of unflagging loyalty of a wife towards her husband.
+The festival also provides an opportunity for socializing with family, relatives, friends and in-laws.
+Karva Chauth is symbolic of unflagging loyalty of a wife towards her husband.

-The festival of Karwa Chauth is celebrated by following a number of rituals as per the Hindu culture and traditions.
+The festival of Karva Chauth is celebrated by following a number of rituals as per the Hindu culture and traditions.
 Application Of Henna is one of them.
-It is considered auspicious for married woman and forms a mandatory part of Karva Chauth rituals.
+It is considered auspicious for the married woman and forms a mandatory part of Karva Chauth rituals.
 Fasting is another important part of the celebrations of Karwa Chauth.
-After having the scrumptious meal called ‘sargi’ in the pre-dawn time, women observe a one-day fast for Karwa Chauth.
-As a part of the traditions, married women adorn themselves with beautiful dresses and jewelleries, on Karwa Chauth.
+After having the scrumptious meal called ‘sargi’ in the pre-dawn time, women observe a one-day fast for Karva Chauth.
+As a part of the traditions, married women adorn themselves with beautiful dresses and jewelry, on Karva Chauth.
 The chosen color for the dress is either red or maroon as these colors are considered auspicious for married women.
 One of the important traditions of Karwa Chauth is puja.
 Mata Gouri is worshiped on this day.
 As a part of the tradition, a two-inch tall idol of Goddess Gauri is made using cow dung and a picture of the idol is kept aside.
-The ritual at moon rise marks the culmination of the festival.
+The ritual at moon rising marks the culmination of the festival.